FLOSSBOKORG/FLOSSBOK/foss-applications.md

 2.**Top 4 Open Source Editors: **gedit,Geany,Sublime Text , jEdit

+jEdit is a free software text editor available under the GNU General Public License version 2.0.
+It is written in Java and runs on any operating system with Java support, including BSD, Linux, macOS and Windows.

+Sublime Text is a proprietary cross-platform source code editor with a Python application programming interface \(API\).
+It natively supports many programming languages and markup languages, and its functionality can be extended by users with plugins, typically community-built and maintained under free-software licenses.

+Geany \(IPA:ʒeːniː\) is a lightweight GUI text editor using Scintilla and GTK+, including basic IDE features.
+It is designed to have short load times, with limited dependency on separate packages or external libraries on Linux.
+It has been ported to a wide range of operating systems, such as BSD, Linux, macOS, Solaris and Windows.
+Because Windows lacks a virtual terminal equivalent, the Windows port lacks an embedded terminal window.
+Also missing from the Windows version are the external development tools present under Unix, unless installed separately by the user.\[5\] Among the supported programming languages and markup languages are C, C++, C\#, Java, JavaScript, PHP, HTML, LaTeX, CSS, Python, Perl, Ruby, Pascal, Haskell, Erlang, Vala and many others.

 3.**Top 8 Open Source Data Visualization Tools: **Datawrapper Chart JS Charted D3 Dygraphs Raw Timeline Leaflet

+Leaflet is a widely used open source JavaScript library used to build web mapping applications.
+First released in 2011,\[2\] it supports most mobile and desktop platforms, supporting HTML5 and CSS3.
+Along with OpenLayers, and the Google Maps API, it is one of the most popular JavaScript mapping libraries and is used by major web sites such as FourSquare, Pinterest and Flickr.

+Leaflet allows developers without a GIS background to very easily display tiled web maps hosted on a public server, with optional tiled overlays.
+It can load feature data from GeoJSON files, style it and create interactive layers, such as markers with popups when clicked.